 Many of O-AT-KA’s signature programs are based in the arts.
 Campers explore the world of their senses and develop skills in expressing their understandings through art.

-Drama: Campers play theater games, create mini-skits to perform informally or at camp gatherings and learn miming techniques.
+Drama: Campers play theater games, create mini-skits to perform informally or at camp gatherings and learn acting techniques and production skills.

 Music: Campers bring their own instrument and spend the summer collaborating and jamming with fellow musicians!
 Campers in music craft perform in the end-of-session concert, Password and Sunday services.